2 Writing Your CLAUDE.md

 Several sections from the source templates were left out on purpose:

 Variable Definitions, Sample Restrictions, Dropped Analyses (from Cunningham): These all change as your project develops.
 After 20 key decisions, the decisions table alone would push CLAUDE.md past the 150-line limit.
 They belong in README.md.
-If Claude keeps getting a specific variable wrong, add a [LEARN] tag instead:
+If Claude keeps getting a specific variable wrong, correct it and auto-memory will save the lesson.

 Key Files (from Cunningham): File paths change as you add scripts.
 This is README.md territory.